 Go-Givers helps primary school children become caring, concerned citizens.
 It gives them the skills and confidence to make a positive contribution to their communities.

-Go-Givers enables children to grasp the issues facing society and provides them with the right tools.
+Go-Givers enables children to grasp the issues facing society and provides them with the right to do that.

 We give children the confidence to take action on issues that really matter to them.